e-dog/ProceduralFairings/Misc/readme.txt

 Maximum (and minimum) part size is limited by tech.
 See GameData/ProceduralFairings/common.cfg for details.

 --- Version history ---

+3.20
+- Added the following changes by KortexM:
+- Ready for KSP 1.2 (recompiled, small changes to configs)
+- Added Interstage Nodes (no trusses) to Fairings and Interstage Fairing, two connections possible on each node (up & down)
+- A few code cleanups (foreach mostly)
+- Fixed Fuel Crossfeed (be aware that flow to/from interstage nodes is affected too!)
+- Fixed ghost nodes appearing when adding a new fairing base in the VAB/SPH
+- Fixed blue ghost lines (invalid fairing outline) when having multiple fairing bases in VAB/SPH
+- Fixed interstage nodes positions for Interstage Adapter when resized
+- Some UI fixes
+- Code cleanups (de-Linqed etc.)
+- All other bugs/features untouched (hopefully..)

 3.17
 -Rebuilt for KSP 1.1.2.
 -Fixed thermal issues with FAR (patch by NathanKell).